Beyond the Border: Opportunities for Managing Regional Migration between Central and North America

 For many people, in-country protection would be far preferable to having to seek refuge abroad, but few efforts exist to do this.
 The Salvadoran government is the only Central American one to pass a law on internal displacement designed to assist those who are forced because of violence to move, but it has yet to be fully resourced or implemented.
 Local civil-society groups, sometimes supported by international organizations, have provided limited alternatives for in-country protection for those fleeing danger, but these efforts have generally been quite limited.

-A second approach is identifying for international resettlement people who are in imminent danger before they must migrate and seek asylum in a nearby country, as a forthcoming MPI policy brief will discuss.
+A second approach is identifying for international resettlement people who are in imminent danger before they must migrate and seek asylum in a nearby country, as an MPI policy brief discusses.
 This takes place at a small scale through existing in-country processing mechanisms such as the Protection Transfer Agreement, which aims to settle Central Americans who face persecution in other countries.
 Yet, as the policy brief will demonstrate, expanding these efforts will require investing in the capacity of the UN High Commissioner for Refugees (UNHCR) and nongovernmental organizations to identify those in danger, enhance the ability for timely processing, find ways to protect applicants during case processing, and examine complementary pathways to protection.

 Similarly, the Biden administration’s efforts to relaunch and expand the Central American Minors (CAM) program provides another useful pathway for children and youth who face danger and have relatives already in the United States.
 According to MPI research, scaling this small program will require four key aspects: improving program administration to extend its reach and enhance its case review and processing, strengthen child safety throughout the adjudication process, support those who arrive as parolees and who as a result have limited access to benefits, and enhance data collection to effectively evaluate the program’s impact.